karthikj1/JRegexPlus_Tester/README.md

 The second runs the regex tests on a "large" text file specified by -text.
 Note the input file formats are slightly different when specifying -text.
 See LoremRegex.txt and perl_test_cases.txt to compare.

+JRegex_only_tests.txt contains examples of regexes that would make a traditional backtracking NFA crash.
+When testing expressions like these, do NOT use the -oracle flag in the command line.